Configure a SAML 2.0 Identity Provider to manage your directory of users in Banyan

 1. In the Banyan Command Center, configure your User Identity Provider

-1a.
-Navigate to Settings > TrustProvider Settings > Identity Provider and then set your User Identity Provider to SAML.
+1.1 Navigate from Settings > TrustProvider Settings > Identity Provider, and then set your User Identity Provider to SAML.

 2. In your SAML Identity Provider, create a new App called “Banyan TrustProvider”